arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Using Opta's Inputs

-The Opta has 8 analog in pins, corresponding to pins A0-A7.
-The inputs are identified as I1 to I8 and mapped as described below:
+Opta has 8 input pins, that can be programmed to be used as analog or digital.
+The mapping between the marking on the Opta physical terminals (I1 to I8) and their definition in the core can be found below:
 I1 --> A0
 I2 --> A1
 I3 --> A2